 Since that time the organization has grown to over 500 members throughout the continental United States.
 The AWBA now has an average of 10 tournaments a year spread throughout the country with the National Championship now held in June of each year.
 The attendance at the National has grown from that initial 30 to an average of over 100 participants, representing every skill level within wheelchair bowling.

-The AWBA has formed a number of alliances with organization such as the Veterans Administration, Paralyzed Veterans of America, and youth organizations to promote and grow the sport of wheelchair bowling.
+The AWBA has formed a number of alliances with organizations such as the United States Bowling Congress, the Veterans Administration, and youth organizations to promote and grow the sport of wheelchair bowling.
 The AWBA is a 501C non-profit organization dedicated to our motto in life; “Ability not Disability Guides Our Life”.